Pope Pius XII and Judaism: Conversion of rabbi Israel Zolli

 According to biographer Judith Cabaud, in 1944, while conducting a Yom Kippur service, the Chief Rabbi of Rome, Israel Zolli, experienced a mystical vision about Jesus Christ.
 Shortly after the end of World War II, Rabbi Zolli and his second wife (his first wife had died years before) were received into the Roman Catholic Church.
 Zolli then went to the Gregorian University.
 He was baptized by Mgr.
 Luigi Traglia in the presence of Father Dezza, also known as Paolo Cardinal Dezza.
 Israel Zolli was named Eugenio Maria Zolli in honor of Pope Pius XII, who was born Eugenio Pacelli.

 Council of Christians and Jews

-The Council of Christians and Jews is a voluntary organisation in the United Kingdom and is composed of Christians and Jews working together to counter anti-semitism and other forms of intolerance in Britain.
+The Council of Christians and Jews is a voluntary organisation in the United Kingdom and is composed of Christians and Jews working together to counter antisemitism and other forms of intolerance in Britain.
 In late 1954, and reflecting the theology of the era, the Vatican instructed the head of English Catholics to resign from the council due to its perceived indifferentism, with Catholics not returning until the reforms introduced by the Second Vatican Council.